tzachbon/yoshi/website/versioned_docs/version-4.x/editor-flow/runtime-api/yoshi-flow-editor-runtime.md

 All translations should be located under `assets/locales/messages_:LANGUAGE.json`.

+⚠️ You should not use `I18NextProvider`.
+Editor flow already provides needed context based on website's language.

 Just wrapping any component will give an access to app's translations via `t` property:

 _Widget.tsx_